-The following is a description of the relationship between the Partnership and Palm Holdings Canada with respect to the London Hotel upon acquisition of the Hotel by the London Hotel Joint Venture.
+The following is a description of the relationship between the Partnership and Palm Holdings Canada with respect to acquisition of the London Hotel by the London Hotel Joint Venture:

 - 1. The Partnership owns 85% of the issued and outstanding shares in PP London Hotel Ltd. - 2.
 Palm Holdings Canada Inc. owns 15% of the issued and outstanding shares in PP London Hotel Ltd. - 3.
 PP London Hotel Ltd. is a bare trustee and holds title to the London Hotel, in trust, for the Partnership and Palm Holdings Canada Inc. pursuant to the terms of the London Hotel Joint Venture Agreement. - 4.
-Pursuant to the terms of the London Hotel Joint Venture Agreement, the Partnership holds 85% beneficial interest in the London Hotel and Palm Holdings Canada Inc. holds the remaining 15% beneficial interest.
+Pursuant to the terms of the London Hotel Joint Venture Agreement, the Partnership owns an 85% beneficial interest in the London Hotel and Palm Holdings Canada Inc. owns the remaining 15% beneficial interest.
 See Item 2.2 "Our Business London Hotel Joint Venture Agreement". - 5.
-Palm Hospitality Inc. will manage the London Hotel on behalf of the Partnership and Palm Holdings Canada Inc. and will be paid a management fee pursuant to the terms of the London Hotel Management Agreement.
-See Item 2.2 "Our Business London Hotel Management Agreement". - 6.
-Prestige Hospitality Management Corp. will manage the Partnership's Interest in the London Hotel and will be paid a management fee pursuant to the terms of the London/Waterloo Hospitality Management Agreement.
-See Item 2.2 "Our Business London/Waterloo Hospitality Management Agreement".
+477 Richmond Street Inc. will manage the London Hotel on behalf of the Partnership and Palm Holdings Canada Inc. and will be paid a management fee pursuant to the terms of the London Hotel Management Agreement.
+See Item 2.2 "Our Business London Hotel Management Agreement".
+Anil Taneja, is the Managing Director of 477 Richmond Street Inc. - 6.
+Prestige Hospitality Management Corp. will manage the Partnership's Interest in the London Hotel and will be paid a management fee pursuant to the terms of the London/ Hospitality Management Agreement.
+See Item 2.2 "Our Business London Hospitality Management Agreement".